-Not all online universities have a good reputation and certainly not all colleges that offer degrees online are created equal.
+Not all online universities have a good reputation and certainly, not all colleges that offer degrees online are created equal.
 While earning a degree online is the most convenient option for working adults, parents, and individuals with busy schedules, it’s still important to do your research on a school ahead of time.
-Here are few tips to help you assess the quality of an online degree program.
+Here are a few tips to help you assess the quality of an online degree program.

 1. Is the school that offers the program accredited?